 If you are going to a new lake, make sure you do some research beforehand.
 Also, if it’s remote, try and get some friends to join you on the trip.
 Traveling alone?
 Try and meet up with some fellow anglers at the lake.
 Having someone who knows the terrain can help you be more successful on the lake, and it can help keep you safe.

 The maneuverability of your kayak is one of your biggest assets.
 When you have the opportunity, you’ll easily be able to line yourself up parallel with weeds.
 This will allow you to cast on the edge of the weeds easily, and drive those fish crazy.

+Bringing in your catch may be the best part of kayak fishing, but the next best thing is showing all your friends the size of the fish.
+If you want to snap a pic of the moment, you’ll need to make sure you got the equipment for it.
 You’ll want to bring a camera that is waterproof, or at the very least make sure your camera or phone has a waterproof case.
 Also, don’t forget you’ll need your hands to hold the fish, so a camera mount that can clip to your kayak is key for good pics.

 Kayak fishing opens up so many new fishing spots as you’re able to quietly and easily move through tighter waterways.
 The main considerations to walk away with are:

 Following these tips and tricks while you’re on your kayak will allow you to concentrate on what’s important, which is having a good time fishing.